vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * kernel-kit's firmware picker is gone: fdrv is built by moving /usr/lib/firmware out of the main SFS.
 * ISO images are gone: the woof-CE build output is a bootable flash drive image and `isoboot` is gone.
 * ntfs-3g is replaced with [ntfs3](https://www.kernel.org/doc/html/next/filesystems/ntfs3.html).
-* ext2 and ext3 save files are gone: all save files (including encrypted ones) use ext4, with or without journaling.
+* ext2 and ext3 save files are gone: all save files (including encrypted ones) use ext4 (without journaling).
 * Bootflash supports only syslinux and efilinux, with one partition layout: a small FAT32 boot partition and a big ext4 (without journaling) or F2FS partition for SFSs and persistency.
+* mke2fs is no longer preconfigured to disable modern ext4 features like `64bit` and `metadata_csum_seed`, because maintaining compatibility with ancient boot loaders is no longer a concern.
 * initrd is zstd-compressed and built from rootfs binaries instead of a prebuilt, outdated and unmaintained set of static executables.
 * initrd supports file system repair for exFAT, FAT32 and F2FS partitions, not just ext{2,3,4}.